 Yes, but you are only required to attend on New Student and Family Orientation Day.
 If you are available we encourage you to attend the evening events on Thursday and Saturday as it is the perfect opportunity to build relationships with your peers.

 What is an Orientation session? – Fall Orientation only

 There are different Orientation sessions that students attend.

-- Orientation Day 2 – Students will gather in their assigned group (usually by major) to rotate through different sessions and activities.
-Transfer students have their own track on this day.
+- New Student and Family Orientation Day – Students will gather in their assigned group (usually by Academic Society) to rotate through different sessions and activities.
+Transfer students have a similar, but unique track on this day.

-Examples of Orientation sessions include: Marymount Academics, Financial Aid, Counseling Services, MyMarymount and IT training and many more.
+Examples of Orientation sessions include: Marymount Academics, Start Smart, MyMarymount and IT training and many more.